 Debbie and Russell join Managing Partner Tom Griffin and other previously elected board members: Charles Raynal in Raleigh and Jimmy Greene, Craig Lynch, and Stacy Wood in Charlotte.

-The firm is also pleased to announce the election of four new partners: Micheal Binns, Karen Carroll, Emily Luther, and Brad Overcash.
+The firm is also pleased to announce the election of new partners Emily Luther and Brad Overcash.

 In Columbia, Emily Luther was selected to become a partner.
 Emily advises and represents a variety of public and private organizations in the areas of public finance and economic development.
 She also advises and assists nonprofit and tax-exempt organizations with federal and state tax and corporate law compliance.
 Emily earned her law degree from the University of South Carolina, her Master of Laws (LL.M.) in taxation from New York University, and her undergraduate degree from Wofford College.